sdziallas/comp55/docs/labs/13-Refact.md

 but it's not secure,
 and more importantly, when you're trying to debug and figure out who borrowed your Playstation, it makes it that much more difficult to find out who it was and when it happened.
-Also,
-it could lead to situations where people start using your room for other purposes that you wouldn't necessarily want
-(feel free to let your imagination wander for a minute here if you want).

 Like with your dorm room,
 there are situations in which your program and all of your functions